About This Course

 What will you study on this course?

 In Year 1, students will take 80 credits from the following topics, Business Analytics, Economics and Financial Techniques and Analysis.
-There are also optional modules available in topics such as Digital Marketing Essentials, Foundations of Marketing, Introduction to Contemporary Management Issues in Ethics, Sustainability, HRM, and Tourism, Introduction to the employee life-cycle, Personal Finance and Banking, Principles of Financial Accounting, Principles of Management Accounting, Principles of Management and Organisation and Technology in Marketing.
+There are also optional modules available in topics such as Digital Marketing Essentials, Foundations of Marketing, Introduction to Contemporary Management Issues in Ethics, Sustainability, HRM, and Tourism, Marketing in Practice, Introduction to the employee life-cycle, Management and Enterprise, Personal Finance and Banking, Principles of Financial Accounting, Principles of Management Accounting, Principles of Management and Organisation and Technology in Marketing.
 Students can also choose optional modules from other Business School level 4 modules or from elsewhere in the University, subject to timetabling constraints.

 In Year 2, students will take 80 credits from the following topics, Corporate Finance, Investment and Portfolio Management, Macroeconomics and Microeconomics.
-There are also optional modules available in topics such as Banks and Financial Markets, Econometrics, International Economics and Trade and Public Economics.
+There are also optional modules available in topics such as Banks and Financial Markets, Econometrics and The Economics of Tourism.
 Students can also choose optional modules from other Business School level 5 modules or from elsewhere in the University, subject to timetabling constraints and pre-requisites.

-In Year 3, students will take 120 credits from the following such as Corporate Governance, Applied Economics and Understanding the Global Economy.
+In Year 3, students will take 120 credits from the following such as Advanced Econometrics, Applied Economics, Corporate Governance, FinTech in banking, finance, investment, insurance and regulation, Market Risk Analytics and Understanding the Global Economy.
 Students can also choose optional modules from other Business School level 6 modules or from elsewhere in the University, subject to timetabling constraints and pre-requisites.

 Please note course content is for guidance purposes only and may be subject to change.